Understanding MCP Servers

 - Tools appear in your AI

-- Bundle is fully functional
+- Fully functional

 Example:

-Marketing Suite Bundle
+Marketing Suite (MCP server)

-Status: Ready - Credentials valid ✓
+Status: Ready (Credentials valid) ✓

 Required: Smartlead (Verified), HubSpot (Verified)